top of page

 If you are ready to explore that change, I would be honored to walk alongside you.

-Click here to schedule a free 15-minute phone consultation to see how I can help.
+Click here to schedule a free 15-minute phone consultation with a therapist in Fairfax, VA to see how I can help.

 Therapist in Fairfax, VA for